compose-spec/compose-spec/build.md

 ### dockerfile_inline

 `dockerfile_inline` defines Dockerfile content as inlined string in a Compose file.
-When set, the `dockerfile` attribute is not allowed and a Compose Implementation SHOULD reject any Compose file having both set.
+When set, the `dockerfile` attribute is not allowed and the Compose Implementation SHOULD reject any Compose file having both set.

 Use of YAML multi-line string syntax is recommended to define Dockerfile content: